 If a Brazilian tax is withheld on the sale, exchange or other taxable disposition of a preferred share or ADS, the amount realized by a U.S. holder will include the gross amount of the proceeds of that sale, exchange or other taxable disposition before deduction of the Brazilian tax.
 Capital gain or loss, if any, realized by a U.S. holder on the sale, exchange or other taxable disposition of a preferred share or ADS generally will be treated as U.S. source income or loss for U.S. foreign tax credit purposes.
 Under U.S. regulations, non-United States withholding tax imposed on such U.S. source gain may not constitute a creditable tax.
-Consequently, in the case of a sale, exchange or other taxable disposition of a preferred share or ADS that is subject to Brazilian tax imposed on the gain (or, in the case of a deposit, in exchange for an ADS or preferred share, as the case may be, that is not registered pursuant to Resolution No. 4,373, on which a Brazilian capital gains tax is imposed (see above under "-Material Brazilian Tax Considerations-Taxation of Gains")), the U.S. holder may not be able to benefit from the foreign tax credit for any otherwise creditable foreign income taxes paid or accrued during the taxable year.
+Consequently, in the case of a sale, exchange or other taxable disposition of a preferred share or ADS that is subject to Brazilian tax imposed on the gain (or, in the case of a deposit, in exchange for an ADS or preferred share, as the case may be, that is not registered pursuant to Resolution No. 4,373, on which a Brazilian capital gains tax is imposed (see above under "-Material Brazilian Tax Considerations-Taxation of Gains")), the U.S. holder may not be able to benefit from the foreign tax credit for that Brazilian tax.
+Alternatively, if available, the U.S. holder may take a deduction for the Brazilian withholding tax if it does not elect to claim a foreign tax credit for any otherwise creditable foreign income taxes paid or accrued during the taxable year.
 A U.S. holder should consult its tax advisors regarding the proper treatment of gain or loss, as well as the availability of a foreign tax credit, in its particular circumstances.